Xanthognarh/WebWidgets/README.md

 - `axiscolor`: r,g,b,a value  for the axis-color (0-255) and alpha (0-1) [default: black (0,0,0,1)]
 - `linecolor`: r,g,b,a value  for the line-color (0-255) and alpha (0-1) [default: black (0,0,0,1)]
 - `fillcolor`: r,g,b,a value  for the fill-color (0-255) and alpha (0-1) [default: blue-transparent (50,50,255,0.5)]
 - `hidden`: 0: Not hidden or 1: hidden when loading the page.
-Visibility can be changed by chat commands. [default=0]
+Visibility can be changed by chat commands. [default: 0]
+- `bandwidth`: Fixed value for the bandwith (h) [default: auto]
 - `debug`: Allow multiple votes per user and commands can be used by everyone

 Embed the link like: `https://xanthognarh.github.io/WebWidgets/ChatStat.htm?channel=Channelname&debug=1`

 ### Chat Commands:
-- `!newvote KDE`: Resets votes and user blocklist, shows the chart
+- `!newvote KDE`: Reset votes and user blocklist, show the chart
 - `!resetvote`: Alias for `!newvote` (shared command with Chat12)
-- `!stopvote`: Disables new entries (freeze the current view)
+- `!stopvote`: Disable new entries (freeze the current view)
-- `!continuevote`: Allows new entries, old votes are still valid and the old user blocklist will be used.
+- `!continuevote`: Allow new entries, old votes are still valid and the old user blocklist will be used.
-- `!voteagain`: Allows all users to submit new votes.
+- `!voteagain`: Allow all users to submit new votes.
 These votes are added to the old votes.
-- `!hidevote`: Changes the visibility of the chart.
+- `!hidevote`: Change the visibility of the chart.
 Votes will be still counted.
-//- `!showvote`: Changes the visibility of the chart.
+- `!showvotekde`: Change the visibility of the chart.
 Votes will be still counted.
+- `!setkernel`:  Change the kernel of the KDE Plot.
+Choose one of [Normal, Epanechnikov, Box, Biweight, Triweight, Triangular]
-- `!testdata n [modes max digits]`: Generates n random votes with given modes [default: 2], from 0 to max [default:100] and rounds the result to digits [default:2].
+- `!testdata n [modes max digits]`: Generate n random votes with given modes [default: 2], from 0 to max [default: 100] and rounds the result to digits [default: 2].

 ## Chat12
 Reads the chat of a Twitch channel and interprets the messages "1" and "2" as votes.
 The voting result is displayed as a bar with a marker at the center.